D-Day 80 The Last Veterans: Pam Harding | ITV News

 Mrs Harding said: "It was a big rambling house.

-"There were quite a lot of us there, and we learned how to work a radio.
-How to work interception and which knobs to twiddle - and also, of course, we learned quite a lot of German naval phraseology, such as ‘Full speed aft’".
+"There were quite a lot of us there.
+We learned how to work a radio.
+How to work interception and which knobs to twiddle.

+"And also, of course, we learned quite a lot of German naval phraseology.
+Such as ‘Full speed aft'."

 There were about 50- 60 people working there according to a news release from GCHQ marking the organisation’s 100th anniversary.